wisphill/yuu_academy/_aws_ec2/AWS Inspector.md

+---
+layout: post
+description: Allow to run assessment for assessment target according to assessment template to find the network connectivity issues and vulnerabilities
+---

 #aws #ec2 #inspector #aws_inspector

 Allow to run assessment for assessment target according to assessment template to find the network connectivity issues and vulnerabilities.